 From the extended 16+ episode long stories to unforgettable characters, there really is nothing quite like a good Korean drama.
 There’s also nothing quite like the hollow feeling of loss you experience when your favourite show ends.

-Among the good, the bad and the ugly are some Korean dramas that stand the test of time and can be regarded as some of the best every created.
+Among the good, the bad and the ugly are some Korean dramas that stand the test of time and can be regarded as some of the best ever created.
 Here, we’ll be showcasing and celebrating our favourite science fiction offerings!

 Of course, do feel free to comment below if we’ve missed any noteworthy entries and we’ll be sure to review it and see if it makes the list.